 If you’ve got a busy home with a lot of kids, it can be difficult keeping track of who did what, and when.
 And you better believe that they’ll take advantage if you forget!
 Therefore, it’s a good idea to organize your household chores and tasks with some type of chart, list, or board.

-If you’re struggling for a way to do this, Amazon is full of amazing planners and calendars that could help keep everyone in line!
+If you’re struggling with a way to do this, Amazon is full of amazing planners and calendars that could help keep everyone in line!
 A simple search for chore charts brings up some really practical and attractive options!

 Here are some of them: